avikarto/proto_framework/README.md

 # proto_framework
 Basic ML frameworks for prototyping.
-Current examples include 1) a binary classification pipeline (RFC) for the sklearn breast cancer dataset, 2) an XGBoost time-series analysis, 3) a set of small examples such as PCA clustering.
+Current examples include 1) a binary classification pipeline (RFC) for the sklearn breast cancer dataset, 2) an XGBoost time-series analysis, 3) a set of small examples such as PCA clustering and linear programming.

 To run these scripts, you must create a `.env` file in the project root directory which will define `PROJECT_ROOT`, namely the full path to the directory containing this `.env` file.